Making the desert bloom: Background

 The Levant has long had settled agriculture, being a part of the Fertile Crescent.
 Crop domestication is said to have arisen in the Southern Levant around 11,000 BCE.
 Under the Ottoman Empire, Palestine operated under the musha’ system, which relied on a clan structure to rotate plots based on soil fertility and other natural factors to ensure an equivalency based on quality of the earth.
 After the Land Code of 1858, communal rights continued to be enabled by the existence of miri land, which allowed the release of land from the Ottoman government to be formally owned by a clan's sheik and worked by fellahin.

 The climate of the Levant is varied and includes the marshes and scrublands of Mediterranean zones (dry, hot summers with short, rainy winters), the Steppes, the desert, consisting of the Negev and Judean Desert, and lastly tropical microclimates inside the Judean Desert.
 Most of the endemic flora in these areas of the Levant, aside from crops like cereals, olives and citrus, are in the form of forests, Lotus and herbaceous vegetation, and shrubs.
 Around 47.6% of the land is arable.
 By 1945, 30% of land was cultivated by around 60% of the rural, non-nomadic Palestinian population.

 First usage

+The phrase has been used in reference to Israel since at least the '50s.
+Ben Gurion, the first Prime Minister of Israel, stated in a 1951 address to the Knesset: "We will not be faithful to one of the two central goals of the state - making the wilderness bloom - if we make do with only the needs of the hour […] We are a state at the beginning of repairing the corruption of generations, corruption which was done to the nation and corruption which was done to the land."

-The first usage of the term is traced back to 1969, when former Israeli Prime Minister Levi Eshkol said in a speech: “What are the Palestinians?
+A notable early usage of the term is traced back to 1969, when former Israeli Prime Minister Levi Eshkol said in an interview: “What are the Palestinians?
 When I came here there were 250,000 non-Jews, mainly Arabs and Bedouins.
 It was desert.
 More than underdeveloped.
 Nothing.
 It was only after we made the desert bloom that they became interested in taking it from us.”